 Also find out about the kind of housing each gap year provides.
 Will you live in dorms or will you live in apartments and get to know your Israeli neighbors?

 Who are the participants in the Israel gap year program?
+Are you looking to live with Israelis or just Americans?
 Some programs are only for American students, while others have participants from around the world, and others have Israelis as part of the program.

 If you want a truly Israeli experience, try a gap year with Israeli participants, or even better, choose an Israeli gap year program (mechina or shnat sherut) with a track for English speakers and internationals.